utdata/icj-class/css/css-class.md

 ## Set the nutrition styles

-This is our last challenging piece and we get to learn some more advance CSS foo.
+This is our last challenging piece and we get to learn some more advanced CSS foo.
 This is our goal:

 ![nutrition-list-example](../images/nutrition-list-example.png)